-EOA will develop the WY2018 Electronic Monitoring Data Report and UCMR.
-Deliverables related to SSID and POC Monitoring will be developed via separate subtasks described previously but will be summarized in the UCMR and included as appendices.
-EOA will also continue initial planning for the Integrated Monitoring Report.
+Deliverables related to SSID projects and POC Monitoring will be developed via separate subtasks described previously but will be summarized in the IMR and included as appendices.

+As in previous years, EOA will also develop the WY 2019 Electronic Monitoring Data Report.

-- WY2018 Electronic Monitoring Data Report (due March 31, 2019). - WY2018 UCMR (due March 31, 2019).
+- WY 2019 Electronic Monitoring Data Report (due March 31, 2020). - IMR (due March 31, 2020).